knyete/Micropython-scheduler/README.md

 # Micropython-scheduler

-Author: Peter Hinch
-V1.03 23rd Feb 2016.
-Now performs garbage collection to reduce heap fragmentation.

 A set of libraries for writing threaded code on the MicroPython board.
 It has been tested on Pyboards V1.0 and 1.1 but should run on Pyboard Lites.
 Drivers are included for switches, push-buttons and alphanumeric LCD displays.

+Author: Peter Hinch
+V1.04 27th Feb 2016.
+Now performs garbage collection to reduce heap fragmentation.
+Improved scheduling algorithm.
+Threads can now pause, resume and kill other threads.
+Simplified usage.

 # Introduction